Grand Rapids Driver's License Restoration Attorney

 Multiple DUI/OWI or drug-related offenses can result in a long-term license suspension or revocation.
 If this is the case, the Michigan Secretary of State is assuming that you may have a problem with alcohol or drugs.
 Therefore, in order to have your driver’s license reinstated, you need to prove that you are sober and are no longer a risk to other drivers on the road.

-To have your license reinstated, you need to request a hearing before the Driver Assessment and Appeal Division (DAAD) of the Michigan Secretary of State.
-Keep in mind that the DAAD/DLAD is now called the Administrative Hearings Section (AHS).
+To have your license reinstated, you need to request a hearing the Office of Hearings and Administrative Oversight section of Michigan Secretary of State (formally called the Administrative Hearings Section (AHS).

-To prepare for your hearing, you’ll need to complete and send a Request for Hearing form and a Substance Abuse Evaluation form to the AHS at the address below:
+To prepare for your hearing, you’ll need to complete and send a Request for Hearing form and a Substance Abuse Evaluation form to the Secretary of State at the address below:

 Michigan Department of State